Subaru Stella

-The Subaru Stella is a 5-door kei car produced by Subaru starting in June 2006.
-The Stella is based on the same architecture as the Subaru R2.
-It can be considered as a direct replacement of the Subaru Pleo, although the Pleo soldiered on for another four years.
+The Subaru Stella is a 5-door kei car sold by Subaru starting in June 2006, currently in its fourth generation.
+The first Stella was based on the same architecture as the Subaru R2 and could be considered the direct replacement of the Subaru Pleo, although the Pleo soldiered on for another four years.
 It was Subaru's re-entry into the market segment dominated by the Suzuki Wagon R and the Daihatsu Move, hoping to recapture market share after the R2's lower-than-expected sales.
 The Stella's dimensions are more parking structure-friendly where vehicle stacking is utilized over the Pleo.
-The most recent generation Stella is a rebadged Daihatsu Move.
+The second through fourth generations of the Stella have been rebadged Daihatsu Moves, as Subaru has stopped manufacturing kei cars.

-The name Stella is Italian for "star", a reference to the Subaru logo.
+The name Stella is Italian for "star", a reference to Subaru being the Japanese name for the Pleiades star cluster.

 Electric version

 In June 2008, Subaru unveiled a concept version on an electric vehicle by combining the Stella platform with the electric drive from the Subaru R1e, which uses TEPCO lithium-ion batteries.

 It was showcased at the G8 Summit on 7 July 2008.
 Fuji announced in June 2009 that it planned to sell 170 units through March 2010, primarily to fleet and government users in Japan, with deliveries beginning in late July.

 It was also intended to be sold in the European Union starting September 2010, but never was.